Commercial Landlord-Tenant Attorneys Representing Pensacola, FL

 One of the remedies available to landlords is an eviction.
 An eviction requires notice referred to as a “three-day notice.”
 This notice advises the tenant that they must pay the rent within 3 business days or the lease is terminated.
 The statute is very specific about what must be included in this notice and how it is to be delivered to the tenant so you should exercise caution when taking these actions without legal counsel.
 Even after this procedure, the landlord must resort to legal process.
 This is done by filing an eviction action with the court.
 Get skilled legal representation from an experienced Pensacola Real Estate Attorney at Moorhead Real Estate Law Group today.

 Landlords have a lien upon all property brought into the leased premises.
 This lien is made effective by filing a “distress for rent” action.
 This is a very powerful option that allows the landlord to obtain an order that can be served on the tenant by the sheriff.
 They then order the tenant not to remove any property from the leased premises.
 Since this effectively puts the tenant out of business, it provides the landlord with a significant amount of leverage and can also allow the tenant’s property to be sold with the proceeds to be paid to offset the rent owed.
-A Pensacola Commercial Landlord-Tenant Disputes Lawyer can guide you through with process.
+A Pensacola Commercial Landlord-Tenant Disputes Lawyer can guide you through the process.
 As a word of caution, this action should be taken without the tenant’s knowledge so the tenant does not move its property before the order is served.
 One of the downsides of a distress action is that the landlord must post a bond.

 Review Of Commercial Lease Agreements